Safety: Range Expectations & Operations

 B. Mandatory Roles:

-All users must designate an Instructor or RSO who will be responsible for ensuring the practices below, and will be the party responsible for range administration and condition of the range upon completion of training.
+All users must designate an Instructor or NRA Certified RSO who will be responsible for ensuring the practices below, and will be the party responsible for range administration and condition of the range upon completion of training.
 We will need a copy of the persons RSO card and instructors insurance.

 RSOs/INSTRUCTORS WILL ENSURE: